isadiewei/public/mental/herons/poems/zlatan.md

 ## Step 1 Accepting You Cannot Become Zlatan Ibrahimovic

-read the title as many times as it takes,
+read the step title as many times as it takes,

 ## Step 2 Becoming a vastly vastly inferior version of Zlatan Ibrahimovic